-For more information on the Project Settings, see this link in the Vivado Design Suite User Guide: System-Level Design Entry (UG895).
+For more information on the Project Settings, see section Configuring Project Settings in the Vivado Design Suite User Guide: System-Level Design Entry (UG895).

 TIP: To create runs with different constraint sets or target parts, use the Create New Runs command.
 To change these values on existing runs, select the run in the Design Runs window and edit the Run Properties.